This is the Barnstormers - house band of the Thatched Barn, a hotel on the Barnet Bypass from 1938!

 The Thatched Barn was a glamorous hotel built in the 1930s.
 It occupied the site of what was, in the 1930s, the most expensive and largest roadhouse constructed in Britain -- a two storey, mock Tudor behemoth, costing £800,000 to build and featuring parking spaces for 1000 cars, a dining room with seating for 500, a huge heated outdoor swimming pool, a shooting range and to top it all off, a gigantic over-arching thatched roof.
 The Thatched Barn was a favourite haunt of movie actors from the various studios spread around the Elstree area -- the Pathé newsreels of the 30s frequently showed the stars frolicking poolside.

-So todays charity can only be the Barnet Refugee Service - http://www.b-r-s.org.uk
+So todays charity can only be the New Citizens Gateway formerly known as Barnet Refugee Service - http://www.ncgateway.org.uk/

 Their website says this